Meeting Summarizer

 Provide the following:

-- Meeting notes — Raw transcript, audio transcription, or handwritten notes from the meeting
+- Meeting notes — Raw transcript, audio transcription, handwritten notes (typed up), or bullet points from the meeting

-- Attendees — Names of participants (for assigning action items)
+- Attendees — Names of participants (so action items can be assigned to specific people, not "the team")

 - Meeting date — When the meeting took place